readthedocs/website/content/posts/drop-support-for-subversion-mercurial-bazaar.md

 After this date, only Git repositories will be continue to be supported by our application.

-We've made this hard decision because [99% of our projects](https://github.com/readthedocs/readthedocs.org/issues/8840) use Git and we can't cover the maintenance cost we were spending on Bazaar, Mercurial and Subversion for a handful amount of projects.
+We've made this hard decision because [99% of our projects](https://github.com/readthedocs/readthedocs.org/issues/8840) use Git and we can't cover the product complexity and the maintenance cost we were spending on Bazaar, Mercurial and Subversion for a handful amount of projects.
 Besides, those VCSs are not feature-complete in our platform compared to Git and the service provided is degraded for them.

 ## Deprecation timeline